 Welcoming guests since 1909, the historic Otesaga Resort Hotel has a little something for everyone.
 The grand, lakeside hotel overlooks the “Glimmerglass” waters made famous by James Fenimore Cooper.
 The hotel is complete with a large rocking-chair-covered porch perfect for quiet contemplation.
 Golf fans will appreciate the Leatherstocking Golf Course, designed in 1909 and considered to be one of the most challenging and scenic courses in the east.

 About 40 minutes west of Lake Placid in Tupper Lake is The Wild Center, a great way to introduce the family to the animals and natural history of this vast region.
-The Wild Center’s Wild Walk allows guests to travel across the treetops 40 feet above the ground on a quarter-mile trek over bridges and platforms, up a four-story twig tree house, and onto a human-sized spider’s web suspended 24 feet above ground.
+The Wild Center’s Wild Walk allows you to travel across the treetops 40 feet above the ground on a quarter-mile trek over bridges and platforms, up a four-story twig tree house, and onto a human-sized spider’s web suspended 24 feet above ground.

 Where to Stay in Lake Placid